016 – Why Ikigai Is The Most Honourable and Rewarding Thing One Can Do

 Yohei Nakajima, a venture capitalist, is the Senior Vice President of Scrum Ventures, an early-stage venture capital firm.
 He was born in Tokyo and moved to Seattle when he was two and a half.
 After completing his high school education in Japan, Yohei moved back to the US to study at college in California.
 He is now back in Seattle where he currently resides together with his wife and two children.

-Yohei’s Backstory
+Yohei’s backstory

 Although born in Japan, Yohei grew up in America where his family moved to when he was two and a half years old.
 His parents are both Japanese, and even though they lived in a foreign country, Yohei shares that they followed a lot of traditional Japanese culture when he was a child.